 Greer Nelson, originally known as “The Cat,” was one of the first female heroes to receive her own Marvel comic.
 A runway model, Greer fought crime with cat-themed gadgets and a skin-tight cat costume.
 The Claws of the Cat only lasted four issues, and truthfully, seemed like a knockoff of DC Comics’ Catwoman—only with a neon yellow costume instead.
 Years later, the heroine Hellcat would use that costume with far more success.

-8. Ka-Zar of the Savage Land
+8. Ka-Zar of the Savage Land (Kevin Plunder)

 On the surface, Ka-Zar just seems like a Tarzan rip-off.
 He’s the son of a British Lord who finds himself stranded in an exotic jungle location as a child.
-After his father dies, locals take him ins.
+After his father dies, locals take him in.
 He no longer goes by the name Lord Kevin Plunder, but becomes Ka-Zar.
 Sound familiar?
 So how is this more than a dime-store Tarzan?
 Well, instead of a real-world location like Africa, Ka-Zar lives in the Savage Land, a secret primordial world in the Antarctic.

 The Savage Land is filled with dinosaurs, humanoid mutates, and Ka-Zar’s trusty sabretooth tiger Zabu.
 In the comics, it became the prime location for many Uncanny X-Men stories.
 It even became the home base of Magneto for a time.
 Anyone who grew up with X-Men: The Animated Series will remember several episodes set in this location.
 To be fair, the location of the Savage Land world is much cooler than Ka-Zar himself, but he could be used to anchor a very cool Savage Land series or movie.

-7. Captain Britain
+7. Captain Britain (Brian Braddock)